Here's what it's like when President Obama gets mad

 Losing Obama’s wallet and briefcase

-In 2007 after a fundraiser in Florida, Love accidentally misplaced then-Senator Obama’s Tumi briefcase containing his keys, wallet, credit cards, and notes he needed for his coming debate in South Carolina.
+In 2007 after a fundraiser in Florida, Love accidentally misplaced then-Senator Obama’s Tumi briefcase containing his keys, wallet, credit cards, and notes he needed for his upcoming debate in South Carolina.

-“The plane was airborne, the bag was missing, and I proceeded to have a full-blown panic attack,” Love writes.

 Love was able to contact a campaign finance assistant who then notified a Secret Service agent about the missing bag.